robineriksson/BayesianDataDrivenModeling/README.md

 and src the RCPP.
 RCPP was used for some task for easy speed-up.

 ## Run the code (Replicate the result)
+First make sure that all dependencies are installed by runnung 'make aldepend'.
-First install the SimInfInference package by in folder running `make rcpp` followed by `make install`
+Then install the SimInfInference package by running `make rcpp` followed by `make install`

 The inference for each dataset is perfomed by using the assigned script.
 If one wish to extract the multi-set matrix plots, or tables, one also need